Overview, step-by-step guide, and other resources.

 - A person who voluntarily takes custody of another person.

-In this case, the theory involves directors that are trustees for creditors, and individually owe a legal duty to them.
-The directors were wrong acting in a fraudulent, negligent, mismanagement affecting the creditor’s rights.
+In this case, the theory involves directors who are trustees for creditors and individually owe a legal duty to them.
+The directors were wrong in acting in a fraudulent, negligent, and mismanaged manner, affecting the creditors’ rights.

 Case example: Purcell vs R.R 108 N.C 414

-The court gave the verdict that the failure to discharge the duty required by the laws was a wrong caused by the defendant’s negligence -tort- and is properly united by the tort by fraud and deceit form part of the complaint.
+The court gave the verdict that the failure to discharge the duty required by the laws was a wrong caused by the defendant’s negligence, tort, and is properly united through tort by fraud and deceit forming part of the complaint.

 3 – Wrong or violation of the plaintiff’s right, or breach of duty on the part of the defendant